LisaKarto/Portfolio-SEM3/Projects/Parkings-portfolio.md

  -  Holding themselves and others accountable as professionals
  -  Adapting their plan each day to meet the sprint goal

-#### **backlog**
+#### **Product backlog**
 As for documentation in Agile, software gets valued more.
 As stated in Scrum value 2, and scrum principle 7.
 But there has to be some kind of minimal written down contract.
 In Agile/scrum the requirements documentation consists out of user stories.
+User stories are a clear, concise, compact and less taxing form of requirement documentation.
 These user stories together form a product backlog.
 This product backlog containing all of the user stories is later used to pick tasks from for sprints.
 The backlog is never definitive, meaning it is flexible to change and changes may occur throughout the whole development life cycle if demanded.

 >**scrum value 2:** Working software over comprehensive documentation